Lokagrani Adv. Balwantrao Raga alias Balasaheb Deshmukh

 Lokagrani Adv.
-Balwantrao Raga (27 March 1878 - 18 November 1957), also called the Balwantrao Narayanrao Deshmukh and Balasaheb Deshmukh was an Indian lawyer, Indian National Congress (INC) politician and independence activist from Chandrapur in Vidharbha region of Maharashtra state of India.
+Balwantrao Raga (27 March 1878 - 18 November 1957), also called the Balwantrao Narayanrao Deshmukh and Balasaheb Deshmukh was an Indian lawyer, Indian National Congress (INC) politician and independence activist from Chandrapur in Vidarbha of Maharashtra.

 Early life and education

 He was born in the Daryapur village and hailed from his native village of Shivar.
 He completed his early schooling from Chandrapur, and the high school and college education from Nagpur.
-Later he obtained a law degree from Calcutta University in 1899.
+Later he obtained a law degree from University of Calcutta in 1899.

 Legal Career

 He rejected a British government judicial post and established a legal practice in Chandrapur in 1900 becoming a renowned lawyer.
 He acted as a defense lawyer for those arrested during the 1942 Quit India movement, specifically during the Chimur incident.

 Independence Movement Involvement

-He was a staunch follower of Lokmanya Balgangadhar Tilak, whom he considered his political leader and guru, and he promoted Tilak's ideologies of Swadeshi, Swadeshi movement, promotion of education for Indians and boycott of colonial British goods.
-He also supported Annie Besant's Home Rule League movement of 1917 and Mahatma Gandhi's Non-Cooperation Movement.
-He joined INC and participated in INC sessions, including the 1906 session under Dadabhai Naoroji, and organized public gatherings through Ganesh Jayanti and Shivaji Maharaj Jayanti celebrations to mobilise people for the Indian independence movement.
+He was a staunch follower of Bal Gangadhar Tilak, whom he considered his political leader and guru, and he promoted Tilak's ideologies of Swadeshi, Swadeshi movement, promotion of education for Indians and boycott of colonial British goods.
+He also supported Annie Besant's Home Rule League movement of 1917 and Mahatma Gandhi's Non-cooperation movement.
+He joined INC and participated in INC sessions, including the 1906 session under Dadabhai Naoroji, and organized public gatherings through Ganesh Jayanti and Shiv Jayanti celebrations to mobilise people for the Indian independence movement.
 He hosted Lokmanya Tilak during his 1918 Chandrapur visit for the Swaraj Party's provincial sessions.
-He served as President of the Central Provinces and Berar INC Committee (1919-1920), member of the All India Congress Committee from 1919 to 1923, was elected to the Provincial Assembly in 1921-2026.
+He served as President of the Central Provinces and Berar INC Committee (1919-1920), member of the All India Congress Committee from 1919 to 1923, was elected to the Provincial Assembly in 1921-1926.